 When it comes to dried cranberries, Cassetty suggests pairing them with other nutritious foods that don't contain added sugars.
-"Use them to add color and flavor to salads and sauteed greens, add them to unsweetened yogurt or overnight oats," she says.
+"Use them to add color and flavor to salads and sauteed greens, or add them to unsweetened yogurt or overnight oats," she says.

 6. Cranberry-Orange Spiced Tea Sipper

-The reason?
-Cranberries are high in flavonoids, which are anti-inflammatory agents that stop or inhibit bacterial growth.
+The reason: Cranberries are high in flavonoids, which are anti-inflammatory agents that stop or inhibit bacterial growth.
 Pair cranberry juice with tea and you get a double whammy of those agents in just one serving.

 7. Pear and Cranberry Mason Jar Salad

-There has been a lot of talk about cranberries and their ability to either prevent or treat urinary tract infections (UTIs), but according to Cassetty, “They need to be eaten regularly in order to get the specific benefit of UTI protection."
+There has been a lot of talk about cranberries and their ability to either prevent or treat urinary tract infections (UTIs), but according to Cassetty, "they need to be eaten regularly in order to get the specific benefit of UTI protection."

-Rather, she recommends focusing on eating a “variety of nutrient- and fiber-rich fruits and veggies and staying within added sugar limits.
-This type of eating pattern has a wide range of health-promoting benefits, including better gut health, improved weight management and healthier aging."
+She recommends focusing on eating a variety of nutrient- and fiber-rich fruits and veggies and staying within added sugar limits.
+"This type of eating pattern has a wide range of health-promoting benefits, including better gut health, improved weight management and healthier aging."

 8. Harvest Toast With Peanut Butter, Apples and Cranberries

 Are you tired of eating avocado toast yet?
 Switch up your routine (and your nutrition) by making this peanut butter, apple and cranberry toast instead.
-Aside from peanut butter being convenient, its nutritional profile is hard to beat, with 7.7 grams of protein per serving.
+Aside from peanut butter being convenient, its nutritional profile is hard to beat, with 7.11 grams of protein per serving.